-You have the right to contact the police and be kept informed about the investigation if you’ve been the victim of a crime.
+You have the right to contact the police and be kept informed about the investigation if you’re:

-You must be given a crime reference number and contact details for the police officer dealing with your case when you report the crime.
+- contact details for the police officer dealing with your case

 During the police investigation